DataBiosphere/wdl-conformance-tests/README.md

 3 tests run, 3 succeeded, 0 failed, 0 skipped
 ```
 `--repeat` specifies how many times to run each test. `--threads` allows multiple tests to run simultaneously;
-this should be set to no more than the number of physical, highest-performance cores in the system (not counting any efficiency cores or the two logical cores per physical core provided by hyperthreading), in order to ensure consistent timings, if running with `--time` or with the performance testing script.
+This should be set to no more than the number of physical, highest-performance cores in the system (not counting any efficiency cores or the two logical cores per physical core provided by hyperthreading), in order to ensure consistent timings, if running with `--time` or with the performance testing script.
+However, there is no thread reservation system; if a test is not guaranteed to run singlethreaded and all threads are in use, the timings may be influenced.

 By default, runner logs are only printed for failed tests. `--verbose` forces logs to always print and `--quiet` forces logs to never print.